handsontable/handsontable/docs/content/guides/styling/themes/themes.md

 ## Built-in themes

-Handsontable includes two built-in themes.
 The `main` theme offers a spreadsheet-like interface, perfect for batch-editing tasks and providing users with a familiar experience, similar to other popular spreadsheet software on the market.

 The `horizon` theme, on the other hand, is better suited for data display and analysis.
 It hides the vertical lines between columns, giving it a cleaner and more lightweight feel.